Sometimes, a person may experience an itchy vagina during their period. This may result from hormonal changes or allergies.

 Some potential treatment options include:

-Often, vaginal itching during a period will clear up on its own within a few days.
-If there is no improvement after a couple of weeks, however, a person may wish to see their doctor.
+Often, vaginal itching during a period clears up on its own within a few days.
+If there is no improvement after a couple of weeks, a person may wish to talk with a doctor.

-A person should also see their doctor if they have any of the following:
+A person should also talk with a doctor if they have any of the following:

 - repeated bouts of vaginal itching